laurencmanis/constitutional-ai/README.md

 <img width="1490" alt="Screenshot 2024-11-03 at 12 16 49 PM" src="https://github.com/user-attachments/assets/eb2ba194-cff8-4fb8-b2a8-c37b647091fb">

 Both phases incorporate chain-of-thought reasoning, enhancing transparency and human-like decision-making in AI.

-**Motivation and Goals**

-- **Scaling Supervision**: Utilizing AI to oversee the training of other AI systems reduces reliance on human feedback and expands the scope of supervision as AI capabilities grow.
-- **Non-Evasiveness and Transparency**: CAI aims to engage with controversial queries by explaining reasons for non-compliance, thus maintaining helpfulness without harm.
-The training process is simplified by encoding objectives directly into natural language principles and employing transparent reasoning processes.

 **Models and Data**